 - Fit the sealing cap and turn the tank upside down four times during the first 10 seconds and again for 10 seconds (that is four inversions) at the start of every further minute to agitate the developer.
 Each time you invert the tank tap it on the bench to dislodge any air bubbles which may have formed on the film.

 - Make sure you have checked the development times needed for each film.
-For example DELTA PROFESSIONAL 100 film needs 12 minutes in ILFOTEC DD–X (1+4) at 20°C/68ºF.
-Therefore, 15 seconds before the 12-minute mark is reached, start to pour the developer out of the tank.
-The timer should come to 12 minutes just as you finish pouring.
+For example DELTA PROFESSIONAL 100 film needs 10 minutes 30 seconds in ILFOTEC DD–X (1+4) at 20°C/68ºF.
+Therefore, 15 seconds before the 10 minutes 30 mark is reached, start to pour the developer out of the tank.
+The timer should come to 10 minutes 30 just as you finish pouring.

 - Pour the ILFOSTOP stop bath solution into the tank.
 Agitate by turning the tank upside down twice.
 After 10 seconds, pour it out.
 The time in the stop bath is not critical but it must be at least 10 seconds.

 - Next pour in the ILFORD RAPID FIXER solution.
 Start the clock as you finish pouring, then agitate, as you did during development, until fixation is complete.
 This will take 3 minutes.
 Once again, the time is not critical provided it is over 3 minutes.
 You can pour the fixer into a storage bottle as this can be reused.